-All abstracts will be submitted electronically via the San Diego Dermatology Symposium® website.
-Send an abstract of the study by Friday, June 4, 2021, which will be reviewed and accepted based on scientific value and educational need.
-Abstracts may be submitted by dermatologists, dermatology residents, medical students and dermatology researchers at universities, medical schools, or industry.
+All abstracts are to be submitted electronically via the San Diego Dermatology Symposium website by January 19, 2024.
+All submissions will be reviewed and accepted based on scientific value and educational need.
+Abstracts may be submitted by dermatologists, dermatology residents/fellows, and members of industry.
+Abstracts may be submitted by students for e-posters only.
 Please allow up to 1 week from date of submission for notification of approval or denial.

 Brand Names: Generic or scientific names of drugs/devices should be used in place of brand names.
 If brand name is necessary to understand poster content, it should be used only once (after the first mention of the drug or device’s name).
 Pharmaceutical or other support of any study should be acknowledged at the end of the abstract and at the end of the poster.